anirudhagaikwad/JavaFullStack/Angular19/angularTutorial/README.md

 # AngularTutorial

 This project is an Angular 19 application demonstrating key Angular features, including components, Angular Material, and the Component Dev Kit (CDK).
-It integrates with a Spring Boot backend to showcase a full-stack application.

 ## Prerequisites
 Before you begin, ensure you have the following installed:

 - **Node.js**: Version 22 or later